juice-shop/pwning-juice-shop/appendix/solutions.md

     * and `application/json` as `Content-Type`
 11. Click _Checkout_ on the _Your Basket_ page to solve the challenge.

-### :warning: Change Bender's password into slurmCl4ssic without using SQL Injection
+### Change Bender's password into slurmCl4ssic without using SQL Injection or Forgot Password

-> The solution below assumes that you **do not know Bender's current
-> password**, because in that case you could just change it via the
-> _Password Change_ form.

 1. Log in as anyone.
 2. Inspecting the backend HTTP calls of the _Password Change_ form